-The admission to the Degree Course in Medicine and Surgery is subject to a selection through Humanitas University Admissions Tests.
+The admission to the Degree Course in Medicine and Surgery is subject to a selection carried out by Humanitas University via the Admission Test

 To confirm the enrollment, admitted and conditionally admitted candidates must complete both their profile and the first tuition installment of € 4,156.00 on Humanitas University MyPORTAL

 - Log-in to MyPORTAL with the username and password you received via email

 - Click on the “Enrollment” tab (found in the Right-hand Menu bar) and follow the required steps

 Please note that you will initially be required to confirm your personal details – please make sure that all of them are correct.
 In case you have more than one name or surname, please input them all as written in your passport.